About Therapeutic Treehouse

 Stephanie is a Board-Certified Behavior Analyst (BCBA).
 She received her Bachelor of Science in Recreational Therapy with a minor in Psychology from Florida International University.
 She then completed her master’s degree in Developmental Disabilities with a concentration in Applied Behavior Analysis (ABA) from Nova Southeastern University.

-Stephanie has been working with children with autism spectrum disorder (ASD) and related disabilities ranging from 18 months to 10 years of age for four years in different settings.
+Since 2019, Stephanie has been working with children with autism spectrum disorder (ASD) and related disabilities ranging from 18 months to 10 years of age in different settings.

 In 2018-2019 Stephanie worked as an intern at The Palm Beach County Therapeutic Recreation Complex, which offered a variety of programs for adults and children with intellectual and developmental disabilities.
 She assisted with the development and implementation of programs, such as Adapted Sailing, Young Athletes, and Leisure Spectrum.
 Working with individuals with developmental disabilities sparked her interest in pursuing a career as a BCBA and assisting children with ASD and related disabilities to reach their full potential using the principles of ABA.